Adding Custom Pipelines

 pipelines/{pipeline-id}/

-├── manifest.json # Inputs, outputs, execution config
+├── manifest.json # Runtime contract: targets, inputs, outputs, writeback

 ├── definition.json # Workflow DAG with step dependencies